System Integration Explained: Methods and Approaches

 A customer places an order on a website.
 The website sends an order to the sales system.
 The sales system then sends that information to the shipping and logistics department.
 Meanwhile, the website also logs the customer in the company’s customer relationship management suite.
 The CRM suite sends a notice to a sales rep in Slack.
 Multiple applications are connected and talking to each other, but they aren’t all connected and talking to each other.

-Horizontal or Hub-and-Spoke
+Horizontal or hub-and-spoke

 Your organization wants to connect its system through a single controlling application, whether for ease of use, simplicity of management, or compliance.